anonaddy/addy.io/source/_articles/recipients/adding-a-recipient.md

   <img class="shadow max-w-full h-auto" src="/assets/img/help/recipients/adding-a-recipient.png" alt="Add a new recipient in addy.io" title="Adding a recipient">
 </div>

-## If you do not receive the verification email
+<h2 id="if-you-do-not-receive-the-verification-email">If you do not receive the verification email</h2>

 - Check your **spam** or junk folder.
 - On the **Recipients** page, click **Resend email** in the **Verified** column for that address.